MPJ-K/Bitburner/pServMgr/README.md

 It requires the helper script `pServerAutoPurchase.js` to work properly.

 This is one of my earlier scripts and therefore it may be a bit messy.
-The in-game folder names are also hard-coded so keep that in mind if you are trying to use this script.
+The in-game folder names (file paths) are also hard-coded so keep that in mind if you are trying to use this script.